superv1s0r/.config/README.md

 # Configs
-Configs for all programs I have on my ArchLinux btw
+Configs for all programs I have on my Arch Linux btw

 To set them up you just need to download the repository: